rfennell/AzurePipelines/Extensions/FileUtilities/readme.md

     Added support for multi-files on XML task
-2.2 Made the location of the local copy of the artifact configurable 2.3 Issue147 fixed filter for successful builds on UNC copy task 3.0 Converted the XML Task to Node from PowerShell to make it cross platform Issue74
+2.2 Made the location of the local copy of the artifact configurable 2.3 Issue147 fixed filter for successful builds on UNC copy task 3.0 Converted the XML Task to Node.JS from PowerShell to make it cross platform Issue74

 This set of tasks perform file copy related actions